 One reason to never take Cedric's death seriously ever again: A Very Potter Musical.
 Seriously, try watching it without thinking "YOU'RE SUCH A SPARE!!!".
 At the same time, Voldemort's resurrection will never be scary again because of that damn musical.
 "TO DANCE AGAAAAAAAAIIIINNN!!!!!!

-The movie of Deathly Hallows actually downplays a (possibly one-sided) gay relationship present in the book between Grindelwald and Dumbledore, rendering it no more than Ho Yay.
+Inverted in the movie of Deathly Hallows, which actually downplays a (possibly one-sided) gay relationship present in the book between Grindelwald and Dumbledore.

-Informed Flaw: Screenwriter Steve Kloves stated that one of the things that made Hermione Granger his favorite character was how socially inept she is/was, how she didn't seem to understand the effect she had on people despite her remarkable intelligence.
-However, this social ineptitude never really comes up in any of the films, where she appears to have no real trouble socializing with others, even sharing a laugh with large crowds in the fourth and fifth films, usually at a Weasley's expense.
+Informed Flaw: Screenwriter Steve Kloves stated that one of the things that made Hermione Granger his favourite character was how socially inept she is/was, how she didn't seem to understand the effect she had on people despite her remarkable intelligence.
+However, this social ineptitude never really comes up in any of the films, where she appears to have no real trouble socializing with others, beyond having some trouble making friends in first year.

 Moe: Gabrielle Delacour is tiny and cute and French.
 Luna Lovegood (Evanna Lynch) is so cute, and so much The Woobie, that you just want to give her a hug and some soup and tell her it will all be better tomorrow.

 Steve Kloves saying Hermione was his favourite character prompted the fans to blame him every time Hermione was given a line another character said (never mind that other characters get other people's lines as well).